tokiclover/dotfiles/README.md

 # using this repository

 * clone the repository or repositories:
-`git clone git://github.com/tokiclover/dotfiles.git ~/`
+`% git clone git://github.com/tokiclover/dotfiles.git ~/`
 * zsh users may clone my fork of [my-zsh][] of [oh-my-zsh][]:
-`git clone --recurse-submodules git://github.com/tokiclover/oh-my-zsh.git .oh-my-zsh` `cd ~/.oh-my-zsh && git checkout my-zsh`
+`% git clone --recurse-submodules git://github.com/tokiclover/oh-my-zsh.git .oh-my-zsh`
+`% cd ~/.oh-my-zsh && git checkout my-zsh`
-* and then exec your shell with `exec $SHELL`
+* and then exec your shell with `% exec $SHELL`

 # .scripts: extra info